Frequently when we talk to upper cervical chiropractors about their marketing budget. We frequently hear things like:

 Word-of-mouth referrals and internal marketing promotions are excellent ways to maintain the size of your practice.
 But if you have the goal to increase the size of your practice you must be doing external marketing.

-The 1st step in determining what a proper budget would be for your practice when it comes to marketing is to sit down and create SMART goals-specific, measurable, attainable, results focused, and time-dependent goals.
+The 1st step in determining what a proper chiropractic marketing budget would be for your practice when it comes to marketing is to sit down and create SMART goals-specific, measurable, attainable, results-focused, and time-dependent goals.

 You should have goals for patient visits, new patients, and collections, at the very least.